sofya-155/sofya-155.github.io/README.md

 #=================================================
 # STEP 5: EXPORT SUMMARY FILE FOR FURTHER ANALYSIS
 #=================================================
-# Create a csv file that we will visualize in Excel, Tableau, or my presentation software
+# Create a csv file that we will visualize in Tableau, or my presentation software
-# N.B.: This file location is for a Mac.
-If you are working on a PC, change the file location accordingly (most likely "C:\Users\YOUR_USERNAME\Desktop\...") to export the data.
-You can read more here: https://datatofish.com/export-dataframe-to-csv-in-r/
 counts <- aggregate(all_trips_clean$ride_length ~ all_trips_clean$member_casual + all_trips_clean$day_of_week, FUN = mean)
 write.csv(counts, file = 'avg_ride_length.csv')